Foreign Knowledge

 Bhanga Nek Map

-It’s a lovely rustic chalet in Bhanga Nek village.
+It’s a lovely rustic chalet in Bhanga Nek Village.
 Not palatial, but not mangery neither.
+Real beds or bunks, not cribs.
 We eat and sleep.
 Not a single mozzie!
 It has been booked for the next night, so we’re back on those wonderful sand roads in the morning, vehicle in 4WD High Ratio second gear and easing along like a dream.
 Did I mention I’m in my element, happy as a melodious lark?

 “Wow!
 I say, “Look at that!” pointing at stuff.
 Huh?
 What?
 “That view!”
 Oh, Yes Dad.
 Whatever.
 Those in the back seat pat me on my bald spot.